On the Efficiency of Highly Stratified Experiments: Introduction

 \section{Introduction}

-This paper studies the use of finely stratified designs for the efficient estimation of a large class of treatment effect parameters that arise in the analysis of experiments.
-By a ``finely stratified'' design, we mean experiments in which units are divided into groups of a fixed size and a proportion within each group is assigned to a binary treatment uniformly at random.
-For example, when the fixed size equals two and the marginal probability of treatment assignment is specified to be one half, such a design is simply a matched pairs design.
+This paper studies the use of highly stratified designs for the efficient estimation of a large class of treatment effect parameters that arise in the analysis of experiments.
+By a ``highly stratified'' design, we mean experiments in which units are divided into blocks of a \emph{fixed} size based on their covariate values and a proportion within each group is assigned to a binary treatment uniformly at random.
+The canonical example of such a design is a matched pairs design: here the fixed size of the blocks equals two, and exactly one of the two units in each block is assigned to treatment at random, so that the marginal probability of treatment assignment is one half.
+More broadly, a ``highly" stratified experiment is also intended to generalize the notion of a ``finely" stratified experiment \citep[as defined in][]{fogarty2018mitigating}, for which in every block there is exactly one treated or control individual.
+On the other hand, our use of the term ``highly stratified" in this context contrasts with what we could call a ``coarsely stratified" design, in which units are divided into a small set of \emph{large} blocks: see Example \ref{ex:CAR} below for a formal definition.
 The class of parameters considered are those that can be expressed as the solution to a set of moment conditions constructed using a known function of the observed data.
-This class of parameters includes many treatment effect parameters of interest: average treatment effects (ATEs), quantile treatment effects, and local average treatment effects as well as the counterparts to these quantities in experiments in which the unit is itself a cluster.
+This class of parameters includes many causal parameters of interest: average treatment effects (ATEs), quantile treatment effects, and local average treatment effects as well as the counterparts to these quantities in experiments in which the unit is itself a cluster.